One of the most common questions customers ask is how does windows azure perform.

 The thing is azurescope is going down on January 15th 2012 so I decided to publish these benchmarks here and make sure they will be available to the public.

-This test measures the ability of Windows Azure Table Service to handle write requests from simultaneous clients.
+This test measures the ability of Windows Azure Table Service to handle read requests from simultaneous clients.

-- Throughput increases with the increase in number of concurrent clients (NumberOfWorkers * ThreadsPerWorker), reaches a maximum limit and then decreases with further increase in the number of concurrent clients.
+- Throughput increases with the increase in number of concurrent clients (NumberOfWorkers * ThreadsPerWorker) and saturates at a maximum value.
 You may have to increase the ServicePointManager.DefaultConnectionLimit for multiple threads to establish more than 2 concurrent connections with the storage.